 - Pow.
 The flavor is so authentic that you'll think you're in Italy.

-- Versatility.
+- Versatile.
 You can add a little more lemon, a little more spice and, if you're so inclined, a little white wine.

-Your shopping list for this recipe is a short one.
+Your shopping list for this simple garlic spaghetti is a short one.
 This photo sums it all up:

 - Good olive oil.
 One of my favorites is Olio Santo.